 PUBLIC ART INSTALLATION

-Luci d’Artista (Artist’s Lights), has become a very well acclaimed contemporary art exhibition both nationally and internationally, and it takes place in Turin and Salerno.
-This 16th edition – from November 1st 2013 to January 12th 2014 – will surely attract a large number of visitors, as new and upcoming artists form all over the world will present their installation which will light up streets, squares and spaces of these 2 geographically and culturally opposite cities.
+Luci d’Artista (Artist’s Lights), has become a very well-acclaimed contemporary art exhibition both nationally and internationally, and it takes place in Turin and Salerno.
+It will surely attract a large number of visitors, as new and upcoming artists from all over the world will present their installations which will light up streets, squares, and spaces of these 2 geographically and culturally opposite cities.

 by Nicoletta Paganucci